Amaus Dental Clinic provides free dental treatment in downtown Syracuse

 The clinic’s staff includes as many as eight dentists, six hygienists, four assistants and an administrative staff of eight — all who volunteer their time at the clinic, which is open 20 hours a week, Dasher said.
 It is not on a walk-in basis; appointments are required.

-Some of the dental assistants are pre-dental students, from LeMoyne and Syracuse University, who work in the clinic for a while, gain some practical experience, and then apply to dental school.
+Some of the dental assistants that check over here are pre-dental students, from LeMoyne and Syracuse University, who work in the clinic for a while, gain some practical experience, and then apply to dental school.

 Dasher is hopeful that their early work in the clinic will plant a seed to do similar volunteer work later in their career.